microsoft/Kusto-Query-Language/doc/gzip-base64-decompress.md

 > [!NOTE]
 > This function checks mandatory gzip header fields (ID1, ID2, and CM) and returns an empty output if any of these fields have incorrect values.
-> Optional header fields are not supported.
-Both FLG and XFL are expected to be zeroes.
+> Optional header fields are not supported, and FLG is expected to be zero.

 ## Returns